alexha11/FullStackUniversityOfHelsinki/README.md

 https://fullstackopen.com

 # Deployed web
-- There are still many more application in this repository but I chose the two popular ones:
+- There are still many more applications in this repository but I chose the two popular ones:

 ## Blog App (part 5)